aiboy/async-directory-tree/README.md

 ## Node version

-This project requires at least Node v4.2.
+This project requires at least Node v10.x
-Check out version `0.1.1` if you need support for older versions of Node.